liqotech/liqo/docs/usage/external-network.md

 ### networking.internal=false

 This flag disables the internal network.
-When this flag is set to `false`, the Liqo Gateway and the Liqo Route are not deployed on the cluster and the Liqo Network Manager is not started.
+When this flag is set to `false`, the Liqo network controllers are not deployed on the cluster.
-The Liqo Network Manager is responsible for creating the `tunnel-endpoint` resource, which is used to establish the network connectivity between the clusters.
+The Liqo Network Manager is responsible for creating the `gatewayserver` and `gatewayclient` resources, which are used to establish the network connectivity between the clusters.

 When the internal network is disabled, the Liqo Network Fabric is not enabled and **no parameter negotiation or IP remapping is performed**.
 The IP addresses of the remote pods are reflected as they are.